MichaelBoitmann/Dynato-ReactJS-TailwindCSS/README.md

 👉 **JavaScript-like Tasks with Tailwind**: Discover how Tailwind CSS can be used to achieve tasks that typically require JavaScript code

-while building a beautiful Nike Website with a,
+## While building a beautiful Nike Website with a,

 👉 **Complex Hero Section**: A visually appealing hero section showcasing key elements.